famedaxolotl/gce-wget/README.md

 gce-wget 0620 -t ms,qp -c 21,41 2022,2023
 ```

-This downloads all Variant 1 extended MCQ and Theory papers of IGCSE Chemistry years 2022 and 2023, and their marking schemes.
+This downloads all Variant 1 extended MCQ and Theory papers of IGCSE Chemistry of years 2022 and 2023, and their respective marking schemes.

-To download O Levels papers, use the `-o` (`--o-level`) option like so:
+To download O Levels papers, use the `-o` (`--o-level`) option like so (this is necessary):

 ```bash
 gce-wget 5070 -o -t ms,qp -c 11,12 2021
 ```

-This downloads all Paper 11 and Paper 12 question question paper and marking schemes from O Levels Chemistry 2021.
+This downloads all Paper 11 and Paper 12 question papers and marking schemes from O Levels Chemistry 2021.

 Use the `-i` (`--igcse`) and `-a`(`--a-level`) options if, for example, the programs seems to searching the wrong qualification and is unable to find the subject, even though the correct code was entered.

+> [!TIP]
-To understand the paper naming system, [see this.](https://papers.gceguide.net/assets/images/res_guide.svg).
+> To understand the paper naming system, [see this.](https://papers.gceguide.net/assets/images/res_guide.svg).